Self-Taught vs. Bass Lessons: Honest Trade-offs

 Closing thought

-If you are self-taught and proud of it, good — you should be.
-The work you have done is real.
-If you are self-taught and stuck, that is not a verdict on you; it is just what happens when nobody else has eyes on your playing.
-A few lessons can often unlock a year of frustrated practice, and then you go right back to your own work.
-The scaffolding shows up in how you think about what an exercise is for and in how you practice the way you plan to play — these are the kinds of structural ideas that are easy to miss on your own and hard to un-learn once you have them.
+If you are self-taught and proud of it, that is great, and you should be proud, because the work you have done is real!!
+If you are self-taught and stuck, that's just what happens when nobody else has eyes on your playing, and a few lessons will often get you past a year of frustrated practice, and then you go right back to your own work.
+The scaffolding shows up in how you think about what an exercise is for and in how you practice the way you plan to play.
+Those are the kinds of structural ideas that are easy to miss on your own and hard to un-learn once you have them.